-There are many things to do at Stanwick Lakes to keep the family happy for a full day.
-The central adventure playground with climbing tower, slides, and sand-and-water-play appeals to all age groups.
-Further afield, challenge yourself on the assault course or tackle the climbing rocks or zip wire on the adventure trail.
+There are many things to do at Stanwick Lakes for a full day.
+The central adventure playground with climbing tower, slides, and sand-and-water play appeals to all age groups.
+Further afield, challenges await on the assault course or by tackling the climbing rocks or zip wire on the adventure trail.

-Discover more about the history of the site on the heritage trail, and view archaeological finds (including a section of a Roman floor mosaic) in the visitor centre.
+Discover more about the site's history on the heritage trail, and view archaeological finds (including a section of a Roman floor mosaic) in the visitor centre.

 The majority of the facilities are wheelchair accessible, including the visitor centre, toilets, rangers' log cabin, bird hide, the network of footpaths and cycle paths, and areas within the central adventure playground.
 A lift is situated

 in the café area to allow disabled visitors to access the mezzanine seating area (where the archaeological finds are kept).